 About The Autoimmune Encephalitis Alliance

 Autoimmune encephalitis is a rare and serious condition in which the immune system attacks the brain, resulting in impaired brain function.
-The impairment may be reversible but may also result in permanent brain injury or even death.
+The impairment may be reversible with rapid diagnosis and effective treatment, but may also result in permanent brain injury or even death.

 The Autoimmune Encephalitis Alliance was founded in December 2012 and is a 501c3 tax-exempt non-profit.
 The AE Alliance connects families, doctors and communities to improve the lives of children by coordinating care, treatment and research across medical disciplines.
 In 2013, the AE Alliance, during its first year of operations, provided an $11,000 grant to Duke Children’s Hospital with proceeds from Florence Forth.
 The Alliance hosted several educational events for families, doctors and the general public including events in New York, Durham, South Carolina and Colorado.
 Check out the AE Alliance’s website for an educational movie that includes footage of Florence Forth 2013 and other information about AE.